The Railroad and the Industries It Served, 1905-2009

 Eugene Deimling is a skilled Proto48-scale modeler whose layout includes the Kirkland area.
 He generously shared his research and a photo of an NP automobile box car.
 He lives in El Dorado Hills, CA.

 Carl Johnson is a retired Maintenance Supervisor for the BNSF and a NP / GN railfan.
 His father Russell Johnson was a NP locomotive engineer and railfan.
 Carl generously contributed some of his father’s photographs.
-Carl lives in Acme, WA.
+Carl lives in Alger, WA.

 Doug Leach and Rick Leach are a father-and-son photographer powerhouse for the NP and BN, especially on the branch lines east and north of Seattle.
 They generously contributed their memories of railroad operations and photographs.
 Doug lives in Bothell, WA and Rick lives in Moyle Springs, ID.